SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Sharing_code_between_SBND_and_ICARUS.md

-### Difference in module/product names between experiments(#Difference-in-moduleproduct-names-between-experiments)
+### Difference in module/product names between experiments

 Often ICARUS modules and the products they create may differ from those used by SBND.
 The general procedure is quite similar, but in ICARUS we